How to Use Crossover Symmetry to Fight Frozen Shoulder

 During the Frozen and Thawing Stages

-Eventually, the stiffness will decrease and individuals will note an improvement in ranges of motion and little pain.
+Eventually, stiffness will decrease, and individuals will note improved range of motion and only slight pain.
 These changes mark a progression to the “thawing” phase.
 Strategies encouraged during this stage include more aggressive stretching, physical therapy, aerobic exercise, and basic strength training.

 So keep up with Crossover Symmetry as your range of motions allows, even trying the Strength program as mobility improves.
 This will help to limit the limitations caused by frozen shoulder and improve strength as you work through the issue.

-These are invasive protocols that aggressively attack the contracted shoulder tissue.
-Methods such as using anesthesia to put the patient out and then cranking on the shoulder, or more popular these days is arthroscopically cutting the capsule.
+These are invasive protocols that aggressively attack the contracted shoulder tissue using anesthesia to sedate the patient and then manipulating the shoulder, or more popular these days, is arthroscopically cutting the capsule.

-Of these more advanced methods, they do show good results but create lasting changes to the shoulder structure.
-Therefore, these options are a last-ditch approach in treating the condition, especially for one who hopes to return to more strenuous activity.
+These more advanced methods do show good results, but create lasting changes to the shoulder structure.
+Therefore, these options are a last-ditch approach to treating the condition, especially for one who hopes to return to more strenuous activity.

 Crossover Symmetry for Frozen Shoulder

-Unfortunately, there’s no slam dunk for frozen shoulder.
+Unfortunately, there’s no slam dunk for a frozen shoulder.

 There is a lot that remains unknown, paired with the fact that each episode is unique, so what works for one may not help the other.
 Although what we do know is that movement is an important part of the recovery process for any ailment.